bain-cs111/bain-cs111.github.io/pages/syllabus.md

 If you attend the Tutorial session in-person and make a legitimate attempt (up to the discretion of your Peer Mentor) at completing the assignment, you will receive full-credit.
 If you choose not to attend in-person, then your assignment will be reviewed for completion _and accuracy_ meaning you may nor may not receive full credit.
 Remote tutorials will be graded via the same autograding mechanism as the Exercises.

-If you attended class but for some reason were marked absent, [you can fill out this Google form](https://forms.gle/F5tM4W6kpPbfJ9kE7).
+If you attended class but for some reason were marked absent, [you can fill out this Attendance Petition Form](https://forms.gle/F5tM4W6kpPbfJ9kE7).

 We will not accept late tutorial submissions.